DefangLabs/defang/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my code
 - [ ] I have added appropriate tests
-- [ ] I have updated the Defang CLI help-text to reflect my changes, if necessary
+- [ ] I have updated the Defang CLI docs and/or README to reflect my changes, if necessary